Semi-Bandit Learning for Monotone Stochastic Optimization: Introduction

 \section{Introduction}

 Stochastic optimization problems have been a subject of intense investigation, as they offer a powerful lens through which we can handle uncertain inputs.
 In stochastic problems, uncertain input parameters are modeled by random variables, which are usually independent.
 Solutions (or policies) to a stochastic problem are sequential decision processes, where the next decision depends on all previously observed information.
-This approach has been applied to many domains: optimal stopping (Pandora's box~\citep{weitzman1979,singla2018price} and prophet inequality~\citep{samuel1984comparison, kleinberg2012matroid,FeldmanSZ21}), stochastic submodular optimization~\citep{asadpour2016maximizing,GolovinK-arxiv,im2016minimum}, stochastic probing~\citep{GN13,AdamczykSW16,gupta2017adaptivity} and various other stochastic combinatorial optimization problems (e.g., knapsack~\citep{deshpande2016approximation,DGV08} and matching~\citep{ChenIKMR09,BGLMNR12}).
+This approach has been applied to many domains: optimal stopping~\citep{weitzman1979,samuel1984comparison,kleinberg2012matroid}, revenue management~\citep{GT19}, mechanism design~\citep{Myerson81,ChawlaHMS10}, submodular optimization~\citep{asadpour2016maximizing,GolovinK-arxiv,im2016minimum}, stochastic probing~\citep{GN13,AdamczykSW16,gupta2017adaptivity} and various other stochastic combinatorial optimization problems such as knapsack~\citep{deshpande2016approximation,DGV08} and matching~\citep{ChenIKMR09,BGLMNR12}.
 A fundamental assumption in all these results is that the underlying probability distributions are known to the algorithm.
 While the known-distributions assumption holds in some settings, it is not satisfied in many practical applications, e.g., in the absence of historical data.
 Our main goal in this paper is to relax this assumption and handle stochastic problems with {\em unknown distributions}.
 We start by providing some concrete examples.

 {\bf Series testing.} There is a system with $n$ components, where each component $i$ is ``working'' independently with some probability $p_i$.
 All $n$ components must be working for the system to be functional.
 Moreover, it costs $c_i$ to test component $i$ and determine whether/not it is working.
 The goal is to test components sequentially to determine whether/not the system is functional, at the minimum expected cost.
 Clearly, testing will continue until some component is found to be not working, or we have tested all components and found them to be working.
 In the standard setting, where the probabilities $\{p_i\}_{i=1}^n$ are known upfront, the greedy policy that tests components in decreasing order of $\frac{1-p_i}{c_i}$ is optimal~\citep{Butterworth72}.